Hala-elmikkawy22/python-exercises/README.md

 - Python basics
 - a menu-driven calculator
 - the factorial of a number
+- find the largest number in the list

 ## 🎯 Purpose
 - Revise Python fundamentals